 If doctors suspect these defects after birth, they try to pass a tube down the infant's esophagus.
 If passage of the tube is blocked, they take x-rays to confirm the diagnosis and to locate the problem.

 Before surgery to repair the defects can be done, preparations are done to prevent complications such as aspiration pneumonia.
 First, feedings by mouth are stopped, and a tube is placed in the upper esophagus to continuously suction saliva before it can reach the lungs.
 Then the infant is fed by vein (intravenously).

-Surgery needs to be done soon to establish a normal connection between the esophagus and stomach and to close the connection between the esophagus and the trachea.
+Surgery needs to be done soon after birth to establish a normal connection between the esophagus and stomach and to close the fistula.